 With two large exhibition halls displaying extensive historic artifacts, the Townsville Museum and Historical Society is one of the most interesting Townsville places to visit for local history enthusiasts.

-Memorabilia on display includes a large number of photographs, books, radios and other historical remnants of Townsville.
+Memorabilia on display includes many photographs, books, radios, and other historical remnants of Townsville.
 Visitors can imagine what the city looked like before electricity and how it has developed to become the city we know today.

 The museum is run by passionate volunteers who are on hand to answer your questions.